Control Arm Buyer's Guide

 - A control arm is a metal component that’s part of the suspension system that connects the wheel hub to the frame.

-- Parts of a control arm include the metal body, bushings, and the ball joint
+- The parts of a control arm include the metal body, bushings, and the ball joint.

 - A failing control arm could be due to a faulty ball joint, cracked bushings, or a bent metal arm.

 - Consider your vehicle's suspension system type as well as the price and quality of your replacement when shopping for a control arm.

 - Installing a control arm on your own is easy is you have the right tools and know-how.

 To help with the up and down movements of the wheel, car manufacturers attached the wheel hub and suspension upright to a control arm.
 The control arm allows the front wheels to change directions whenever you make a turn.
 Hence, this suspension part really is something you can't drive properly without.

 The layout of the wheel assembly depends on what kind of car you are driving.
 Front-wheel cars usually feature one lower control arm per wheel, while trucks often utilize a two-control arm setup.
 If your car has one lower control arm, it’s likely because it has a strut-type suspension, as opposed to having an upper and lower arm which indicates a double-wishbone suspension.

 What is a control arm and why is it a key suspension component?

 The control arm is a metal connector that links the wheel hub to the frame.
 This crucial component is part of the car’s suspension system that guides the wheel as it moves upward and downward.